TensorBFS/OMEinsumContractionOrdersBenchmark/README.md

 ```bash
 make generate-einsumorg-codes
 ```
 It will generate a file in the `codes` folder of the `einsumorg` example, named `*.json`.
+It requires:
-It requires a working python environment.
+1. Having a working python interpreter in your terminal.
+2. Downloading the `instances` dataset from [here](https://zenodo.org/records/11477304) and unpack it in the `examples/einsumorg/instances` folder.

 #### 3. Run benchmarks
 To run benchmarks, run